-CNMAT presented an evening with John Bischoff, myself, and Cullen Miller.
+CNMAT presented an evening with John Bischoff, Cullen Miller, and myself.

 John Bischoff (b.
 1949) has been active in the experimental music scene in the San Francisco Bay Area for over 40 years as a composer, performer, and teacher.
 He is known for his solo constructions in real-time synthesis and the pioneering development of computer network music.
 He has performed across the US, and in Europe including such venues as the Festival d’Automne in Paris, Akademie der Künst in Berlin, and Fylkingen in Stockholm.
 He was a founding member of The League of Automatic Music Composers (1978), considered to be the world’s first computer network band.
 He is also a founding member of The Hub (1987), a network band that continues to expand on the network music form in new ways.
 Recordings of Bischoff’s work are available on Artifact, 23Five, Tzadik, Lovely, and New World Records.
 A solo CD on New World titled “Audio Combine” was named one of the BEST OF 2012 by WIRE magazine.
 He is full-time faculty in the Music Department at Mills College in Oakland, Califormia.